 While millennials watched innovation begin, Gen Z was immersed in it from day one.

 But although Gen Z never had to know a time where they didn't have a cool gadget to solve basic problems, the impact of technology, the internet, and social media has still taken a toll on the group.

 Research shows that Gen Z — which has been called the "socially-conscious generation — deals with far more body image, mental health, and cyberbullying issues than any other age group has in the past.
 Experts have also called Gen Z the loneliest generation despite all of their digital connectivity options.

 Millennials and Gen Z also have different attitudes around money.
 While they both care about their finances and invest in things that can improve their careers — like higher education.

 Both generations are known for improving on financial habits of past generations, however, millennials put their money into buying more products or services that will give them a positive experience, while Gen Z is more focused on savings and practical products.

 Millennials in the U.S. built up their own finances shortly after the Recession, which ended in 2009.
-In 2019, despite financial woes caused by the poor economy, rising home costs, and high unemployment levels, millennials still remain optimistic about their future and finances.
+For many years up until 2019, despite financial woes caused by the poor economy, rising home costs, and high unemployment levels, millennials remained optimistic about their future and finances.
 However, some studies state that millennials' financial optimism is dwindling due to post-pandemic inflation, recession, and market slump prevalent in 2023.

-If you're marketing to these generations, you'll want to keep these attitudes about money in mind.
+If you're marketing to these generations, you'll want to remember these attitudes about money.

 For example, if you want millennials to buy your product, you'll want to focus on building a brand that offers a pleasant or entertaining customer experience, as well as marketing products or services that give instant gratification.
 If you're marketing to Gen Z, you'll want your campaigns to clearly demonstrate how or why your product will be valuable or practical to them in their daily lives.